Heather-meatherall/Heather-Meatherall-Projects/README.md

 DesktopFox: A desktop pet made using python and tkinker

-DiceRoller: A Dice Roller that allows the user to chnage dice type and choose a modifer using HTML, JavaScript and CSS
+[Dice Roller](https://diceroller.neocities.org/): A Dice Roller that allows the user to chnage dice type and choose a modifer using HTML, JavaScript and CSS

 DiceTest: Looking at data collected from different methods of rolling a dice and comparing the results

-Poetry Website: A Poetry Portfolio made using HTML, JavaScript, CSS and Bootstrap

 ScreenSaver: A screensaver involving octagons that move around the screen using C++